themostclueless/qeaml.github.io/pages/characters/Gar28.md

 ## Appearance

 Gar is an anthropomorphic siamese cat.
-She has white eyes with thin pupils.
+She has blue eyes with thin pupils.
 Her hips are wide.
 She is 165cm tall (5'5").

 ### Multiplayer

 See [Gar 28 Skins].

 ## Trivia